neondatabase/website/content/docs/import/import-from-postgres.md

 ## pg_dump with pg_restore

-This section describes using the `pg_dump` utility to dump data from an existing PostgreSQL database and import it into your Neon database using `pg_restore` .
+This section describes using the `pg_dump` utility to dump data from an existing PostgreSQL database in a PostgreSQL custom format and import it into your Neon database using `pg_restore` .

 1. Start by retrieving the connection strings for the existing PostgreSQL database and your Neon database.